W1OP — W1C — N1PRA(HQ)

 W1OP's FT4, FT8 Operations

-Whatever matching requirements needed with the LPDA are handled by the autotune in the 7300 with an average output of about 80+W. Most of the time the LPDA is oriented toward the Mediterranean as we are located on a hill favoring the Atlantic Ocean.
+Whatever matching requirements needed with the LPDA are handled by the autotune in the 7300 or K3 with an average output of about 85+W. Most of the time the LPDA is oriented toward the Mediterranean as we are located on a 300ft high hill favoring the Atlantic Ocean.
 Our logs reflect a very high percentage of DX because of this.

 It takes about 10 minutes to turn that 3,000 lb. beam stateside.
-Our software is the standard package of WSJT v2.6.1 and N3FJP v7.0.8.
+Our software is the standard package of WSJT v2.7.0 and N3FJP v7.0.10.
 Logs are loaded to LOTW and ClubLog.

-Another Centennial Year activity was particpating in the Annual Armed Forces Day Crossband Test using Call Sign "NAF" (with assigned Military Frequencies) representing the original Navy NAVRADSTA (T) site in Jamestown, RI.
+W1OP particpates in the Annual Armed Forces Day Crossband Test using Call Sign "NAF" (with assigned Military Frequencies) representing the original Navy NAVRADSTA (T) site in Jamestown, RI.
 NAF operated on Military Frequencies and made contacts with amateur radio operators on ham frequencies --"Crossband".
-The Army Military Auxiliary Radio System (MARS) hosts the test.
+The Army Military Auxiliary Radio System (MARS) hosts the test. https://www.facebook.com/HQArmyMARS

 Watch Full Size on YouTube